-Upon my return to the States in 1996 I continued with more interactive and political elements, making work that is part of public dialogue, demonstration and street life.
+Upon my return to the States I continued with more interactive and political elements, making work that is part of public dialogue, demonstration and street life.
 I have also worked with the weather to create time imprinted storm dresses, built nomadic tipi space modules for the National Building and Labor Museum in DC, and developed clothing based actions for an array of political and psychogeography projects.
 These have included projects with OCCUPY NYC, Chashama NYC, and street manifestations in Berlin, Amsterdam and NYC in which clothing was used to disrupt normative behavior and instigate new relationships in the urban environment between people amidst advertising glut, architecture, and learned urban behavior.

 In the last 5 years, I have developed several large scale projects that have ignited a deep desire to produce experimental, multimedia performance and crowd projects outside of art institutions.
 In 2013 after three years of research and development, Kate Hamilton and I created The Mine Project / DaDa SPILL, a large-scale multimedia installation, performance and crowd project in an abandoned cement mine in NY State.
 We staged an unscripted massive, absurdist security breach in which costumed ‘cultural interpretive guides’ lead people from one faulty exploration of security to another.
 We had one single performance in the Widow Jane Mine in Rosendale, NY.
 July 27, 2013 and 300 people participated.
 This project was followed by a participatory resistance movement within an ‘occupied territory’ staged in a public park in New Orleans (a de-facto occupied territory).
 The Clouet Gardens Project, Fringe Festival, New Orleans Nov.
 2015.
 Most recently I developed and executed a project in Marseille France title DECALEZ!